 Look out for any structural movement, cracks, ill-fitting doors, uneven ﬂoors or leaning walls.
 All are familiar features in listed buildings but you may want to direct your surveyor to assess whether they are just signs of age or whether remedial action might be required.
 Keep an eye open for alterations which may have been carried out since the day the building was listed.
 These are the alterations that you may want to ask the vendor about or to draw to the attention of your solicitor or surveyor.
 The reason they are so important is that any alterations carried out without consent can be the subject of enforcement action and you as the new owner could be required to reverse them at your own cost.

 Do your research

 Establish the date when the building was listed and its grade.
 It is not wise to rely on the estate agent’s particulars as they are sometimes misleading or misinformed.
 The Listed Property Owners’ Club can provide you with the statutory list description, the listing grade, the listing date and a map.
 Read the list description carefully to make sure that it tallies with the building you are considering buying.
-If there are discrepancies, such as changes to the windows or roof covering, you will want to enquire to see if they have listed building consent.
+If there are discrepancies, such as changes to the windows or roof covering, you will want to enquire to see if they have been carried out with the appropriate listed building consent.